thewazir/leex_yecc_example/BLOG_POST.md

 Here you can see that we are using standard Erlang pattern matching that depends on the specification that is parsed from the SQL statement.
 Each predicate has a variable that it needs to compare against a specific value in a specific way.
 It retrieves the value of the variable to be tested from the map.
 If there is no value under that key in the map, it returns false because it cannot perform a comparison.

 After it has the test value, it performs a comparison using the comparator specified by the parse tree.
-In this example we have the following comparators: memberof, =, >, <, >=, =<.
+In this example we have the following comparators: `memberof`, `=`, `>`, `<`, `>=`, `=<`.
 The value that the test value is compared with is specified by the Critereon variable.

 ### Testing The Application

-There is a complete test suite based on Eunit in the project source called selector_test.erl.
-For example, to test an SQL and clause, you can use the following:
+There is a complete test suite based on [Eunit](http://www.erlang.org/doc/man/eunit.html) in the project source called `selector_test.erl`.
+For example, to test an SQL `and` clause, you can use the following:

 ```erlang
 and_test() ->